-- In order to enable alumni tracking for university reports, students should complete the Nutritional Sciences Exit survey and submit to the DNS office along with an electronic (pdf) copy of their thesis (see Section J).
+- 1. In order to enable alumni tracking for university reports, students should complete the Nutritional Sciences Exit survey and submit to the DNS office along with an electronic (pdf) copy of their thesis (see Section J).
 Once these items have been received in the Division Office, the final paperwork for the degree will be processed. - 2.
 All original data including lab notebooks must be given to the student's research advisor prior to leaving campus. - 3.
 Some employers will require verification of degree completion.
-Therefore, students may submit a "Request for Certification of Degree Letter" at the following URL: https://appserv7.admin.uillinois.edu/FormBuilderSurvey/Survey/uiuc grad college/ge neral/degree_certification_letter_request/.
+Therefore, students may submit a "Request for Certification of Degree Letter" at the following URL: https://grad.illinois.edu/forms.
 Be sure to submit this request prior to the deadline, which can be found on the Graduate College calendar.